 What are the assessment criteria?

-Proposals will be assessed against the following criteria, as explained fully in the Guidelines for applicants:
+Proposals will be assessed against the following criteria, as explained in more details in the Guidelines for applicants:

 How will proposals be assessed?

-Proposals will first be evaluated by professional scientific peer reviewers.
-A shortlist of proposals will then be assessed by an independent, expert panel.
+Proposals will first be evaluated by scientific peer reviewers on the basis of the originality and scientific quality of the project.
+A shortlist of proposals will then be assessed by an independent, expert panel on the basis of all four of the above criteria.
 The panel comprises internationally renowned researchers in human gut microbiota from across the world.

 Yakult and Nature Research employees will have no influence over funding decisions.

 Applicants need to complete their application via the Nature Research portal on the Submittable platform.
 Submittable is a user-friendly electronic submission management system used for all of Nature Research’s grants and awards programmes.

 Submissions open on 1 August 2020.